 Have you ever been to Gaziantep?
 Did you ever have a chance to sample its delicious cuisine reflecting a rich culinary heritage?
 The last time I have been to Gaziantep was a few years ago; the aromas, spices, the red pepper paste, dried peppers and aubergines adorning the markets.. all still fresh in my mind.
-With my roots going back to Antakya, I am familiar with these wonderful aromas and spices, and now delighted to get know this delicious cuisine a bit better, I hope you will feel the same way too.
+With my roots going back to Antakya, I am familiar with these wonderful aromas and spices, and now delighted to get know this delicious cuisine better.

 Gaziantep cuisine reflects a rich culinary heritage of various civilizations dating back to thousands years ago and with the regional flora and fauna, from Central Asia to Anatolia, the Balkans, Europe and Caucasus.
 During the festivities, the kitchens of Gaziantep produces the delicious and traditional Yuvarlama -or Yuvalama in local dialect— ,Gaziantep’s favorite dish.
 On the three-day Bayram Festivities at the end of Ramadan, it is served in every home, rich or poor.
 Rolling the tiny ground rice dumplings is both easier and more enjoyable when family members and neighbors get together to share the work.
 The dish is accompanied by rice pilaf with vermicelli.
 Yuvarlama is a marvelous combination of different flavors and textures.